 What if an infestation is found?

-Termite reports are broken down into two parts, Section 1 and Section 2.
+Termite inspection reports are broken down into two parts, Section 1 and Section 2.
 The former includes a report of active infestation and damage — items that must be remedied now.

 Section 2 items are those that may lead to an infestation in the future.